ayobamiadepoju/Week1-student-utility-app/README.md

 ## Features

+The application provides the following functionalities:
+1. Addition of Two Numbers
-- Add two numbers
+    - Prompts the user to enter two numbers
+    - Displays their sum

+2. Check if a Number is Even or Odd
+   - Accepts a number from the user
-- Check if a number is EVEN or ODD
+   - Determines whether it is EVEN or ODD
+   - Implemented using a separate method:
+   > checkEvenOrdOdd(int number)

+3. Print Numbers from 1 to N
+   - Accepts a value N
-- Print numbers from 1 to N
+   - Prints numbers from 1 up to N
+   - Implemented using a separate method:
+   > print1toN(int N)

-- Display day of the week (1–7)
+4. Display Day of the Week
+   - Accepts a number from 1 to 7
+   - Displays the corresponding day
+   - Implemented using a separate method:
+   > checkDay(int day)

+5. Exit
-- Exit the application
+   - Terminates the program

 ## How to run the program
 1. Install Java (JDK 8 or higher).